rushabhk04/Celebritty-Influence--Todays-Youth/README.md

     **Note:

-    In our MongoDB database, we have have collected data from 3rd November to 27th November for the toxicity and sentiment based data.All plots will be stored under static/plots directory.
+    In our MongoDB database, we have collected data from 3rd November to 27th November for the toxicity and sentiment-based data.
+All plots will be stored under the static/plots directory.
 We have run each kind of plot once and stored it just in case.
-Also, the images that will be used in our website, are also stored under path static/images.
+Also, the images that will be used on our website, are stored under path static/images.
 =======